-How Nelsons can help with Architect negligence claims
+How we can help with architect negligence claims

-We can help both businesses and individuals bring Architect negligence claims.
-Here at Nelsons we have experienced Partners and Solicitors lead by Cathryn Selby and Daniel Brumpton, who are individuals recognised in the independently researched legal directories, who can help guide you through your complicated claim.
+At Nelsons, we can help both businesses and individuals bring architect negligence claims and guide you through the legal process.
+We have an experienced team of solicitors, led by Partners, Cathryn Selby and Daniel Brumpton, who are individuals recognised in independently researched legal directories, such as the Legal 500.

 “Nelsons...client roster includes high-net-worth individuals, sports professionals and property businesses.
 It handles claims against solicitors and barristers, financial advisers, insurance brokers, surveyors and architects, among others.
 It has a notable specialism in defending professionals against claims where there is no insurance cover in place or where cover has been reserved.
 Although it predominantly acts for claimants, the team is also engaged by insurance companies on the defendant side.”Legal 500